High Availability for IDA Application on Liberty and HAProxy

 -->

-<!-- JNDI data source confiduration -->
+<!-- JNDI data source configuration -->

 <!-- Define a shared library pointing to the location of the JDBC driver JAR or compressed files.
 For example: -->

-<!-- Mysql Example-->
+<!-- MySQL Example-->

 <library id="MYSQLLib">